-The VET Funding Contract (the contract) includes a defined category of people or organisations who you can't engage, employ, contract, or otherwise deal with in connection with your contract.
-This is called a disallowed person.
+The VET funding contract includes a defined category of people or organisations that you can't engage, employ, contract or otherwise deal with in connection with your contract.
+They are called a 'disallowed' person.

-This is to minimise risks to the integrity of the Skills First program and to ensure that the Victorian Government is only subsidising high-quality training that meets ethical standards.
+This is to minimise risks to the integrity of the Skills First program and to ensure that the Victorian Government only funds high-quality training that meets ethical standards.